 The Titans held a 37-24 lead until rattling off 19 unanswered points between the 3:34 mark of the second quarter and 7:23 mark of the third.
-UW-Oshkosh's 19-point run increased it cushion to 56-24 as the Scots missed four straight field goal attempts and committed three turnovers during the span.
+UW-Oshkosh's 19-point run increased its lead to 56-24 as the Scots missed four straight field goal attempts and committed three turnovers during the span.

 Porath then poured in 18 of UW-Oshkosh's 24 points in the third quarter, shooting 7 of 9 from the field, 2-for-2 from beyond the 3-point arc and 2-for-2 at the free throw line during the period.
-Porath, the reigning U.S. Basketball Writers Association Division III Women's Player of the Week, opened the quarter with a layup and a four-point play before adding two more layups and a 3-pointer ahead of three-point play that provided the Titans a 74-39 cushion entering the final period.
+Porath opened the quarter with a layup and a four-point play before adding two more layups and a 3-pointer ahead of three-point play that provided the Titans a 74-39 advantage entering the final period.

 Alma College, which suffered its most lopsided regular season defeat since the 2017-18 season, went 1-for-13 from the field over the final 13 minutes Monday.